terox/SubscriptionBundle/doc/WhatIsASubscriptionStrategy.md

 * What happens if the user has a permanent subscription active?
 * And more related questions...

-The bundle comes with **[https://github.com/terox/SubscriptionBundle/blob/master/doc/strategies/subscription/EndLast.md](end_last)** strategy by default.
-It handle the most common cases, but you can create you own strategy [https://github.com/terox/SubscriptionBundle/blob/master/doc/HowToCreateASubscriptionStrategy.md](following this guide).
+The bundle comes with **[end_last](https://github.com/terox/SubscriptionBundle/blob/master/doc/strategies/subscription/EndLast.md)** strategy by default.
+It handle the most common cases, but you can create you own strategy [following this guide](https://github.com/terox/SubscriptionBundle/blob/master/doc/HowToCreateASubscriptionStrategy.md).